lablup/backend.ai/docs/user-api/exec-batch.rst

 Listing Files
 -------------

-Once files are uploaded to the kernel session or generated during the execution of the code, there is a need to identify what files actually are in the current session.
+Once files are uploaded to the session or generated during the execution of the code, there is a need to identify what files actually are in the current session.
 In this case, use this API to get the list of files of your compute sesison.

-* URI: ``/kernel/:id/files``
+* URI: ``/session/:id/files``
 * Method: ``GET``

 Parameters